Mohammad Jahangir Alam

-Mohammad Jahangir Alam BPM (bar) afwc psc is a Bangladesh Army brigadier general and former commander of President Guard Regiment.
-He was commissioned with 29th BMA Long Course in Bangladesh Army.
-He served as Additional Director General (Operations) at the Rapid Action Battalion (RAB) - an elite multi-service unit of the Bangladesh Police.
-He was one of seven officers of RAB sanctioned by the United States for violation of human rights.
+Mohammad Jahangir Alam is a one star officer of Bangladesh Army and former commander of the President Guard Regiment.
+Alam served in the Rapid Action Battalion and became one of seven officers of the force to be sanctioned by the United States for violation of human rights for his involvement in extrajudicial killings and enforced disappearances in Bangladesh.
+Alam is also one of the officers detained by the Bangladesh Army because of crimes against humanity by the International Crimes Tribunal of Bangladesh after the July Revolution and is currently in custody pending legal proceedings.

-Early life
+Early life and education

 Alam was born on 10 October 1973 in Dinajpur District, Bangladesh.
-He completed his master's degree in Defense Studies from the Bangladesh University of Professionals.
+He enlisted in the Bangladesh Military Academy in 1991 and was commissioned in the East Bengal Regiment on 19 December 1993.
+He completed his master's degree in defense studies from the Bangladesh University of Professionals.
+Alam is a graduate of Defence Services Command and Staff College and the Armed Forces War College and furthermore trained in counter terrorist tactics in the United States.

-Career
+Military career

-On December 19, 1993, Alam received his commission on the 29th long course of Bangladesh Military Academy.
-He was commissioned in the Infantry Corps of Bangladesh Army.
-He was trained in counter terrorist tactics in the United States.
-He had previously commanded the 38 East Bengal Regiment of the 17th Infantry Division.
-He worked as a platoon Commander in the Bangladesh Military Academy.
+Alam commanded one infantry battalion of 17th Infantry Division and served as a platoon commander in the Bangladesh Military Academy.
 In October 2018, Alam, then lieutenant colonel, hosted the seventh annual Pacific Resilience Disaster Response Exercise and Exchange between Bangladesh Army and U.S. Army Pacific.
 He served on deputation with the Kuwaiti Army for three years.
-Alam was promoted on 11 January 2017 to colonel and appointed to the 19th Infantry Division, based at Shahid Salahuddin Cantonment, as the division Colonel Staff.

-Alam was appointed the Additional Director General (Operations) at the Rapid Action Battalion on 17 September 2018 replacing Colonel Mohammad Anwar Latif Khan.
+Alam was promoted on 11 January 2017 to colonel and appointed to the 19th Infantry Division, based at Shahid Salahuddin Cantonment, as the division colonel staff.
+Alam was appointed the additional director general (operations) at the Rapid Action Battalion on 17 September 2018 replacing Colonel Mohammad Anwar Latif Khan.
 He was appointed on deputation from Bangladesh Army.
 He oversaw special security arrangements for the Pahela Baishakh celebrations in 2019.

-Alam left the Additional Director General (Operations) at the Rapid Action Battalion on 27 June 2019 and was replaced by Colonel Tofayel Mustafa Sorwar.
-Alam was promoted to Brigadier General and posted to 203rd Infantry Brigade.He was later appointed the Commander of the President Guard Regiment.
+Alam left the additional director general (operations) at the Rapid Action Battalion on 27 June 2019 and was replaced by Colonel Tofayel Mustafa Sorwar.
+Alam was promoted to brigadier general and posted to 203rd Infantry Brigade.
+He was later appointed the commander of the President Guard Regiment.
 Alam returned to 19th Infantry Division as commander of 309th Infantry Brigade as of December 2024.